 The Juggernaut tree focuses on armor penetration and hard-hitting abilities.
 The three active abilities in this tree consist of Armor Breaker, Mighty Gavel, and Wrecking ball.
-There is not a separate key passive for this tree.
-Instead, the Mighty Gavel ability can be further enhanced.

 The staple ability in the Juggernaut tree is Mighty Gavel.
 When activated you will leap into the air and crush down on your target dealing a large amount of damage.
 The first upgrade to the ability is an execute component.
 You will deal increased damage to targets under 30% health.
 As you progress further into this ability you gain increased stamina damage to your target, and will gain haste that will increase your movement speed for a short duration.

 The juggernaut tree does not have a key passive.
 Instead, its an additional upgrade to Mighty Gavel once the ability is fully upgraded.
 If fully upgraded you will also gain a second attack that deals 220% weapon damage.
 Making this a potent damaging ability.
 It’s important to note that this upgrade works just as any other key passive, you will still have to have 10 abilities in the tree unlocked prior to unlocking the final upgrade to Mighty Gavel.

 The third ability in the Juggernaut tree is Wrecking Ball.
 This ability strikes the ground around your target and deals increased weapon damage.
 Although this ability does not do quite as much damage as the other 2 in the tree you will also gain fortify as a second upgrade to Wrecking Ball.
 Fortify will increase your damage resistance for a short duration.
 The final upgrade will allow you to knock down enemies within 1.5 meters of the target.